-The hereditary form of alopecia is called androgenetic alopecia.
-Its a result of the male hormone dehydrotestosterone DHT being present.
+The hereditary form of alopecia is called androgenic alopecia or AGA.
+Its a result of the male hormone dihydrotestosterone DHT being present.
 DHT attacks the hair follicles by blocking the androgen receptors from reaching the hair bulb via the dermal papilla; the blood supply to the hair.
 Hair receives nutrients from the blood supply.
 Without nutrients the hair begins to starve, in a sense.
 When DHT is allowed to stifle life-bearing nutrients to the hair the result is miniaturization of effected follicles, resulting in thinner, less viable hair.
 If untreated, scarring can occur.
 Once scarring is present the follicle is considered apoptotic, or damaged to the point of no longer being able to produce hair.

 The body's response to lack of nourishment to the follicle is to call upon the sebaceous gland for help.
 The sebaceous gland is located closer to the surface of the scalp.
 It helps regulate the mantle (outer layer of skin that protects it from outside elements such as bacteria.)
 The sebaceous gland secretes sebum which lubricates the skin, however; when DHT is present, the sebaceous gland overcompensates for the lack of nutrients to the follicle.
 This results in a build-up of sebum on the surface of the scalp, as well as in each follicle opening.
 This build-up exacerbates the hair loss by preventing the hair to grow from the scalp.
 Sebum build-up can even cause ingrown hairs to be present under the surface of the scalp which are only visible under a microscope.